What happens after I get my DUI?

 What happens if I violate?

 After your fifth violation, you will be locked out of your device.
-Call customer service, (800) 831-3299, for a lockout code.
+Call customer service, (800) 831-3299, for a Unlock code.
 You will be required to return to a Smart Start service center for a calibration, for which you will also be asked to pay a fee.